Integrate

 }

-At minimum, the consumer needs iss, sub, aud, client_id, jti, iat, exp, and at least one verified contact (email_verified or phone_number_verified) to match or provision a user.
+At minimum, the consumer needs iss, sub, aud, client_id, jti, iat, exp, auth_time, and at least one verified contact (email_verified or phone_number_verified) to match or provision a user.

 Hosted discovery documents